We are now in a position to be able to offer SSL certificates for PromoteMyPlace websites in order to migrate from http to https.

 - Mixed Content Issues: Mixed content occurs when a page is loaded over a secure HTTPS connection, but other resources, such as images, videos, stylesheets, scripts etc. are loaded over an insecure HTTP connection.
 Modern browsers display warnings about this type of content to indicate to the user that this page contains insecure resources.
 If you have embedded any HTML snippets from 3rd party websites and they are being served over HTTP rather than HTTPS you will get this warning in your browser.
 You need to make the URL for any 3rd party resources starts with https:// rather than http://.

 - Social Media Counters: The bad news is that as soon as you change your URL from http to https you will lose all your social share counts.
 Social sites such as Facebook, Pinterest and Google+ treat each URL unique, including the protocol, so http://www.myvilla.com and https://www.myvilla.com will be seen as different URLs.
-However, we are looking into techniques to retrieve counts after the move.
-Just bear in mind that some of the techniques mentioned online do not work and it may not be possible to retrieve the counts.
+However, we have a work around for this which has been working fine for lots of sites that we have switched over to SSL.

 What’s involved and will there be any downtime during the move?